Kansas in shrinking minority of states without measles cases

-KANSAS CITY, KS (AP) — The national measles outbreak has not hit Kansas yet, but it has come close with cases reported in neighboring Oklahoma, Missouri and Colorado.
+KANSAS CITY, MO (AP) -- The national measles outbreak has not hit Kansas yet, but it has come close with cases reported in neighboring Oklahoma, Missouri and Colorado.

 Kansas health officials say they think a case in Kansas looks nearly inevitable given that more than 1,000 measles cases have been reported so far across the nation.
 Kansas is in a shrinking minority of states without cases.